Nicolasvalade/csvify/README.md

 # csvify

-This package let's you write .csv files easily with Go.
+This package lets you write .csv files easily with Go.

 For more convenience it simply appends a new line to a file.
 If the file doesn't exist, it will be created.